zawszaws/php-remoteStorage/docs/remoteStorage-2012.10.md

     {"error":"method_not_allowed","error_description":"only GET and HEAD requests allowed for public files"}

+## Protected Files

+*PROPOSAL*.

+The difference between `public` and `protected`: public *has* directory listings, `protected` has not.

+Do we want this behavior?
+Is there another way? index.html files in `public` directory?

+Advantage: exact same behavior with apps working with your private storage and with other people's public storage: they both have dir. listings now.

 ## Cross Origin Headers
 The `OPTIONS` request should result in a response that tells web browsers that cross origin requests are allowed.